-The condominium corporation’s policy only covers items that are part of the building, including the common areas, parking areas, swimming pool, etc. One advantage of condo living is that you become a shareholder in the corporation from which you “share” access to these common areas.
+From Vancouver to the rest BC, a condominium corporation’s policy only covers items that are part of the building, including the common areas, parking areas, swimming pool, etc. One advantage of condo living is that you become a shareholder in the corporation from which you “share” access to these common areas.

 However, the downside is that you and your fellow condo owners can be held personally liable if things go wrong.
 Normally the condominium corporation’s insurance will cover any liability and their coverage should be adequate.
 If however, the condominium corporation is under insured, your insurance policy will cover you up to its limits if there is any shortfall.
 So condominium insurance coverage is a low-cost way to worry-free condo ownership.

 Another important reason that you need condo insurance is to protect yourself against personal liability for injuries to visitors to your home or for damage you accidentally cause to other property including your neighbours’.